Inquiry Question 3: How can the spread of infectious diseases be controlled?

 The answer

 Aboriginal and Torres Strait Islander peoples have applied detailed knowledge of Australian flora and fauna for tens of thousands of years, including the use of specific plants and animal products as antimicrobials, antiseptics and wound treatments.
+This is a refined, empirical body of knowledge - which plant, which part, which preparation, for which ailment - built through systematic observation and selection.
 Contemporary pharmaceutical research draws on this knowledge under ethical protocols developed since the 1990s.

 Examples of medicines and biological materials